Wondering about Kubernetes vs. Docker: Comparison of Containerization Platforms?

-We’ve taken a look at the problems containers solve, why you might need a containerization platform, and what two of the most popular ones can offer you.
+We’ve taken a look at the problems containers solve, why you might need a containerization platform, drawn a comparison between Kubernetes vs Docker – two of the most popular ones and explained what they can offer you.
 Now all that’s left is to get started.
-Get started with Docker here, and get started with Google Kubernetes here.

 If you need experienced software developers to take up the development and deployment of your software project and do not find the required talent in your existing project team, we would advise you to partner with a reputed software development agency.